taurenshaman/imagehash/README.rst

   see csharp/Vision/Runtime/Python.cs
 3. Use Process and commandline, redirect the output. **Worked.** see csharp/Vision/Runtime/PythonCommand.cs
 4. If considering deployment, ImageHash can be a service with python backend.
 The **simplest way**.
+e.g. The media node has a copy: [Get hash of an image](http://nodes.chuci.info/media.html)

 -------------